ehrenbentz/LASERcoder/README.md

 **Workflow**
 - **Resume anywhere.** Stop and restart coding sessions without losing your place.
 Videos are flagged as in-progress or complete in the file browser.
 - **Coding windows.** Define per-video observation windows to standardize scoring periods across videos without editing video files.
 Statistics are computed within the window.
-- **Annotation timelines.** Visualize all annotated behaviors on a timeline and export as high-resolution images (JPG/PNG, 100–900 DPI).
+- **Annotation timelines.** Visualize all annotated events on a timeline and export as high-resolution images (JPG/PNG, 100–900 DPI).
 - **Summary statistics.** Generate per-video and per-experiment summaries and box plots, plus combined annotation files formatted for downstream statistical analysis.
 - **Project backup.** Back up an entire project directory from within the app.
 - **Light and dark themes** with customizable interface colors.